Socialist realism: Stalin era

-However, there were also many patriarchal depictions of women.
-Historian Susan Reid has argued that the cult of personality around male Soviet leaders created an entire atmosphere of patriarchy in Socialist Realist art, where both male and female workers often looked up to the "father" icon of Lenin and Stalin.
+However, there were also many patriarchal depictions of women in pre and post WW2 period.
+Historian Susan Reid has argued that the cult of personality around male Soviet leaders created an entire atmosphere of patriarchy in Socialist Realist art, where both male and female workers often looked up to the "father" icon of Lenin and Stalin as they were seen as historical inspirations to look up to.
 Furthermore, the policies of the 1930s ended up forcing many women to be solely responsible for childcare, leaving them with the famous "double burden" of childcare and work duties.
 The government encouraged women to have children by creating portraits of the "housewife-activist" – wives and mothers who supported their husbands and the socialist state by taking on unpaid housework and childcare.

-Women were also more often shown as peasants than workers, which some scholars see as evidence of their perceived inferiority.
+Women were also more often shown as peasants than workers as in wartime men were required for active duty as previous feudalistic stereotypes were largely present, which some scholars see as evidence of their perceived inferiority stated by capitalist institutions.
 Art depicting peasant women in the Stalin era was far more positive than in the 1920s, and often explicitly pushed back against the "baba" stereotype.
 However, the peasantry, still living in feudal society, was generally seen as backwards, and did not hold the same status as the heroic status as the revolutionary urban proletariat.
-An example of the gender distinction of male proletariat and female peasantry is Vera Muhkina’s statue Worker and Kolkhoz Woman (1937), where the worker is shown as male, while the collective farm worker is female.
+An example of the gender distinction of male proletariat and female peasantry is Vera Muhkina's statue Worker and Kolkhoz Woman (1937), where the worker is shown as male, while the collective farm worker is female which signifies the wartime roles which people had to fulfill.